-Europe, a thundercloud over financial markets for three years, might burst this month into a downpour.
+Europe, a thundercloud over financial markets for three years, might burst this month into a downpour, even after a rescue of Spanish banks.
 For investors who want to stay dry, some shelters look sturdier than others.

 Junk bonds, companies that make consumer products and even some European stocks could add a healthy shot of profit to well-designed portfolios, analysts and traders say.

 For the third straight spring, fear about Europe's debt crisis has rattled U.S. stocks.
-Investors are increasingly worried that Greece will exit the euro, and Spain might need an international bailout.
+Spain agreed over the weekend to accept a bailout of up to $125 billion for its ailing banks, but investors are still worried that Greece will exit the euro.

 The next date to watch is June 17, when Greece holds an election.
 If the far-left party wins, Greece may spurn the program of bailouts and steep budget cuts that has kept it afloat.

 Global markets would probably whip and dive if that happens.
 But if the worst fears don't materialize, global markets will probably see a short-term "relief rally."

 The trouble is that nobody knows how the European crisis will unfold.
 So investors need diverse portfolios that won't crumble if things get ugly _ or miss the updraft if Europe simmers down.